Who Is Colleen Ballinger?

 In June 2018, Ballinger announced she was pregnant and that she and Stocklin were engaged.
 In July, a gender reveal video on her YouTube shared that they were expecting a boy.
 The pair married a few months later and welcomed their son in December 2018.

-In May 2021, Ballinger announced she was pregnant after suffering a miscarriage earlier in the year.
+In May 2021, Ballinger announced she was pregnant with twins after suffering a miscarriage earlier in the year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!